aallyn/GMRI_Rocker/README.md

   After completing those interim steps, I returned to the above workflow for the `make up` call.
 Then, to access the container on the DigitalOcean droplet, I opened a web broswer to web "http://IPaddressoftheDigitalOceanDroplet:8787" as opposed to "http://localhost:8787".
 I then worked as I outlined above, while adding one additional step to shut down the droplet when I was finished with it.

+  10. Next, we need to make sure we have access to the mounted volume storage.
+To do this, we edit the `docker-compose.yaml` file with the following lines to the "volumes" portion
+      `- $HOME/:/home/aallyn/`
+      `- /mnt/volume_nyc1_01/:/home/aallyn/block_storage/`

 # Other helpful resources #
 For more help, check out:
 - Jenny Bryan (Git/GitHub and R): https://happygitwithr.com/